MarcelGarus/glados/glados/README.md

 Glados detected that the property breaks if the input list contains a `43`.

-Let's actually add a more reasonable implementation for `max`:
+Let's add a more practical implementation for `max`:

 ```dart
 int max(List<int> input) {